Create your CV

-Just like the previous overview of work experience, start of with your last study or highest level of education.
-Also name the school or institution where you studied, the starting date and date of graduation.
+Just like the previous overview of work experience, start off with your last study or highest level of education.
+Also name the school or institution where you studied, the starting date and the date of graduation.

 Personal statement or cv profile

-Most modern cv’s include a short introductory paragraph called personal statement or profile.
+Most modern CVs include a short introductory paragraph called a personal statement or cv profile.
 In this paragraph, which is read by most recruiters, you will get the chance to sell yourself in a few sentences; the kind of role you are looking for, your qualities and ambitions.
 Also check out our blog on writing a personal profile for more help.

 Competencies and skills